Add an elegant touch to your kitchen or bath!

 Types of Stone Surface Finishes

 We offer the following surface finishes for stone in addition to the factory finish: polished, honed, leathered, and caressed.
-It is crucial to note that for countertop use, only those finishes are recommended!!
+It is crucial to note that for countertop use, only those finishes are recommended!

 Some finishes are only available as factory finishes, which is put on the slab at the processing facility before being exported.
 It is generally polished for most marbles and granites and honed for most schists and limestones.
-Slates mostly come as cleft face.
+Slates mostly come as a cleft face.

 A polished finish is created when a stone surface reaches its most refined stage, and it is the standard factory finish for most granites and marbles.
 A polished surface is highly reflective and the least porous of the finishes available.
 This finish gives the stone a very elegant and rich look, providing it with a pinnacle depth of color.

 This is the standard factory finish for schists and most limestones, most of which can’t take a polish.
 A honed finish refers to any level that is less than polished and therefore “grays out” or fades the color and shine of the stone, and it is more noticeable on darker materials than on lighter ones.
 Also, honing a polished material opens up the pore, making it more susceptible to staining than the same material in a polished finish.

 This finish starts with a honed surface and then adds texture and closes the pores, retaining the color better than honing but still making it less glossy than polished.
 The process amplifies the natural characteristics of granite or marble, resulting in an exquisite surface.
 It is easy to clean and maintain, as well as, pleasing to the touch.
 Leathering is preferred to honing for blacks and other very dark materials.

 This finish adds gloss to the leathered finish above by starting with a leathered finish and then “polishing” the high spots.
 This process closes the pores more than the leathered finish, but not as much as a polished one.

 The Kitchen Showcase helps you make the right choice